How To Use A Garden Incinerator

 - Over filling your incinerator

-This will slow burning and increase the chance of your incinerator toppling over
+This will slow down burning and increase the chance of your incinerator toppling over

 Could there be a risk of fire spreading if hot embers came out of your incinerator?

 This will create a lot of smoke.
-This may be fine at the allotment, but nevertheless, check the direction of the wind.
+This may be fine at the allotment, but nevertheless, check the direction of the wind to avoid smoke blowing where it could cause a nuisance.
 Also, consider if wet organic waste could be composted instead.

 If you’ve pruned your fruit trees or fruit bushes, cut down your old raspberry canes, gathered together your Brussel sprout stalks or potato tops that you don’t want to throw on the compost heap to avoid spreading disease, bagged leaves in autumn, have old wood left over timber from diy projects, or any other woody matter not suited to a compost heap, then a garden incinerator can be just what you are looking for.